jpsm83/health/documentation/n8n/articleTranslation.md

 - TikTok caption ≤ 2200 chars including hashtags (REWRITE)
 - TikTok hashtags: No strict limit but must follow limit of chars (REWRITE)

 **CRITICAL - IMPORTANT: You must follow the rules of *CHARACTER LIMIT VALIDATION* or the api call will fail.
-Count the characters and adapt them if necessary to follow the max length of each individual social media, SEO, and articleContext at all the time.
+Count the characters and adapt them if necessary to follow the max length of each individual social media and SEO at all the time.

-**ARTICLE CONTEXT CRITICAL RULE:**
-- **articleContext MUST NEVER EXCEED 200 CHARACTERS** - this is a hard limit and article creation will fail if exceeded
-- Count characters carefully for articleContext and ensure it is ≤200 characters before output
-- If original is longer than 200 characters, condense it while preserving the core message
-- If original is shorter, maintain similar length (±10% tolerance) but never exceed 200 characters**

 ## CULTURAL ADAPTATION